jhpyle/docassemble/_docs/privacy.md

 We will use your information to respond to you, regarding the reason you contacted us.
-We will not share your information with any third party outside of our organization, other than as necessary to fulfill your request, e.g. to ship an order.
+We will not share your information with any third party outside of our organization, other than as necessary to fulfill your request.

-Unless you ask us not to, we may contact you via e-mail in the future to tell you about specials, new products or services, or changes to this privacy policy.

 # Your Access to and Control Over Information

 You may opt out of any future contacts from us at any time.
-You can do the following at any time by contacting us via the email address or phone number given on our website:
+You can do the following at any time by contacting us via the email address given on our website:

 1. See what data we have about you, if any.
 2. Change/correct any data we have about you.